polderknowledge/parsy/README.md

 ### Create a new proposal

 To create a new proposal fork this repository and create a new markdown file based on the [template] in this repository.
-You can create a PR with the new file in the proposed directory.
+You can create a Pull Request with the new file in the proposed directory.
 The file **MUST** be named with the name of your component or pattern.

-After your PR was accepted the proposed pattern will be moved to the accepted directory by one of the owners.
+After your PR is accepted the proposed pattern will be moved to the accepted directory by one of the owners.

 ### Assets